 This Munro summit ridge is well corniced – so take care in snow and mist IT CAN BE TRICKY NAVIGATION , there have been many accidents here in the past.

 On one incident in 1994 we searched for months for a missing walker who had walked over the edge on January 1994 he was located in August – 6 months later under several feet of ice, It was a sad time for the family and the length of time their loved one was missing for made things even worse.
+I took the young son Neil who was with his Dad when he went over the cornice a day later after hed got down to raise the alarm, Neil showed me the exact spot where he last saw his Dad and it was an incredible effort by the young 18 year old.
+I searched along with Lochaber MRT for many months looking for his Dad it was a hard, sad time.
 This Corrie can be very tricky ground to search in this wild coire is and always was threatened by huge cornices as we searched.
 This hill has a big history for me and is in no way a simple boring hill and at over a 1000 metres is big mountain.

 Back to New Years day.
 Andy Lawson (http://www.mountainsofscotland.co.uk/ a great man with a magic blog,) was up early and said he did not mind a slow day and we had an easy drive to Roughburn from Roybridge where we parked.
 We then followed the forestry track for over an hour through the trees and then the big Coire opened Coire na h – Uamha was looking wild.
 In the past we could drive up the track with the Mountain Rescue but it was a slow plod in the snow but we had a good chat.
 I was feeling a bit of a cold threatning on the way but Andy was fine with my slow pace and we ambled up.
 We were going to look at the classic East ridge and I wanted a good look at the Corrie again.
 I am still recovering from my illnesses and felt that the ridge was not for me today there looked plenty of snow on it and it was very windy on the tops and we could see the spindrift blowing on the summit ridge.
 I wished we had a rope if we had maybe I would have gone for it, but it was in the end another good decision.
 We saw one soul ahead of us they must have had an early start and was moving well starting the ridge.
 Another party had taken a short cut with a path that cuts the dogleg in the track out that we were on and we met up with them a big party of 6 after that we saw no one.